San Diego Community Christmas Center

 In 2014, the San Diego Children's Coalition moved their annual Toys for Toys toy drive to Balboa Park at the Casa del Prado.
 The event was held on Sunday, Dec 14th & owing to the location was named the Children's Coalition Christmas on the Prado.
 Due to its popularity, the event was moved the following year to the Organ Pavilion on Sat, Dec 12th, 2015.

 In 2016 & 2017, the Community Christmas Center and various International Cottages have joined together with the Children's Coalition to host a combined Christmas & Toys for Tots toy drive named in honor & memory of San Diego's original community Christmas event.

-The event will be held on Saturday Nov 25th centered around the historic tree-lighting ceremony & Christmas concert with the International Cottages decorated in their original theme of "Christmas Around the World."
+The event is held on the last Saturday in November centered around the historic tree-lighting ceremony & Christmas concert with the International Cottages decorated in their original theme of "Christmas Around the World."

-We are honored to have Paul Schmidt, Chairman of the San Diego Community Christmas Committee, as the Honorary Chairman of the new event!
+Paul Schmidt, Chairman of the San Diego Community Christmas Committee, is the Honorary Chairman of the new event!